awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    This error indicates that the given input file line is not considered valid json\.

-### Check for concurrent bulk deployments<a name="w4aac14c23b7"></a>
+### Check for concurrent bulk deployments<a name="w4aac12c28c23b7"></a>

  You cannot start a new bulk deployment while another one is still running or in a non\-terminal state\.
 This can result in a `Concurrent Deployment Error`\.
-You can verify that a bulk deployment is not currently running by using the ListBulkDeployments command\.
+You can use the ListBulkDeployments command to verify that a bulk deployment is not currently running\.
 This command lists your bulk deployments from most to least recent\.

 ```
 {